Are LLMs Ready for Neural-integrated Mechanistic Modeling? A Benchmark and Agentic Framework: The NIMM benchmark.

 \subsection{Evaluation Results}

-Table~\ref{tab:evaluation_results} reports the results of the baseline methods on the NIMM evaluation framework.
-We run each method three times and report the average RMSE values together with the bug counts.
-The experimental setup is provided in the Appendix~\ref{appendix:task}.
+Table~\ref{tab:evaluation_results} reports the results of the baseline methods on the NIMM benchmark.
+We run each method three times and report the average RMSE values together with the ESR.
 Our results reveal several key observations.